layline-io/layline-doc/docs/03-assets/services/asset-service-http.md

 ```

 :::tip Note: Service functions return a Message
-Note how the Service function returns a [Message](/docs/language-reference/javascript/API/classes/Message#message-2) as a result
+Note how the Service function returns a [Message](/docs/language-reference/javascript/API/classes/Message) as a result
 type.

 You can find the results in `message.data` as an array.
 If we are only expecting one row as a result, we can test it with `httpData.data.length > 0` and access the first row with `httpData.data[0]`.
 :::

-## Service Testing

 <Testcase></Testcase>